PLC is large enough to provide a wealth of opportunities, yet small enough for each individual girl to be known, cared for and valued.

 • Wise and Well Day program

-• The importance of Cyber-safety and Digital Citizenship workshop
+• Cyber-safety and Digital Citizenship sessions

 • A five-day outdoor education experience